LOS ANGELES CITY HALL

 These murals are located on the ceilings of several floors and rooms of City Hall including the City Council Chamber, Board of Public Works Session Room, Rotunda, Main Street Lobby, Mayor’s Office, and the Tom Bradley Room.
 It is critical to save the historic artwork since most of it is original.

 Project Restore is currently implementing the first stages of a long-term plan for the conservation of over 50,000 square feet of decorative paint and murals.
-Following a year of field research, paint analysis and a complete survey of the building’s environmental readings, we developed our current in-depth conservation and restoration plan.
+Following a year of research, paint analysis and a complete survey of the building’s environmental readings, we developed our current in-depth conservation and restoration plan.

 Conservator Zebala & Partners was hired by Project Restore to thoroughly examine the murals and after several months of exploration work, the conservators identified areas that needed immediate attention.
 As a result, they have performed repairs on the third floor’s East Rotunda and North Hallway.
 They have also developed a comprehensive cost estimate for the murals’ conservation effort.